 G2 Minimum Maximum

 G2 Number of credits per term a student can take for the stated

 full-time tuition 10

-G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore,
+G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x

-junior, senior)? Х

-G4 Yes No Do tuition and fees vary by undergraduate instructional program? x G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 Yes No Do tuition and fees vary by undergraduate instructional program? х

-CDS-G Page 18
+CDS-G Page 19